Uncategorized

 When Permits Might Not Be Required

 However, requirements vary by jurisdiction.
 When in doubt, check with your local building department or consult with an experienced contractor.
+For help selecting the right contractor, read our guide on how to choose a general contractor.

 Types of Construction Permits You May Need